vodkasoft/ChallengeMe-Backend/README.md

 ## Compiling

 ChallengeMe Backend uses [Gulp](http://gulpjs.com) to run build tasks.
-Our gulpfile is written in CoffeeScript and several plugins are required to run the tasks.
+Our gulpfile is written in [CoffeeScript](http://coffeescript.org) and several plugins are required to run the tasks.

 ### Installing Gulp

-Gulp requires a global installation to run the tasks, to install it run `npm install -g gulp`
+Gulp requires a global installation to run the tasks, to install Gulp run `npm install -g gulp`

+### Installing CoffeeScript

+CoffeeScript requires a global installation to compile CoffeeScript files into JavaScript, to install CoffeeScript run `npm install -g coffee-script`

 ### Installing Dependencies